ThomasMertes/seed7/src/read_me.txt

   needed: binutils, gcc-core, libncurses-devel and make.
 From category X11 the package libX11-devel is needed.
-To use graphic programs it is necessary to install Cygwin/X. Instructions to install Cygwin/X can be found in the internet.
+To use graphic programs it is necessary to install Cygwin/X. Instructions to install Cygwin/X can be found in the Internet.
 To test the installation start a Cygwin window and do:

     make --version